🦺

 Complex environmental modifications: OT perspective

 By Goldhammer, T 2024.
 Journal of Nurse Life Care Planning.
+(Requires access through your institution)

 AGE TECHNOLOGY